AnyLog-co/documentation/authentication.md

 </pre>
 Keys for each node needs to be created only once.
 Once the keys were created, a new call to ```id create keys for node``` returns an error.

-# Creating a private and public key for a user
+# Creating a private and a public key for a user

 These keys are provided to a user and managed by the user.
 The public key uniquely identifies the user and the private key allows to sign policies added to the the blockchain by the user.